 (1) would be a note under Article 3 of the Uniform Commercial Code, or other similar law, or a document under Article 7 of the Uniform Commercial Code, or other similar law, if the electronic record were in writing; and

 (2) the issuer of the electronic record expressly has agreed is a transferable record.

 (b) A person has control of a transferable record if a system employed for evidencing the transfer of interests in the transferable record reliably establishes that person as the person to which the transferable record was issued or transferred.

 (c) A system satisfies subsection (b), and a person is deemed to have control of a transferable record, if the transferable record is created, stored, and assigned in such a manner that:

-(1) a single authoritative copy of the transferable record exists which is unique, identifiable, and, except as otherwise provided in paragraphs (4), (5), and (6), unalterable;
+(1) a single authoritative copy of the transferable record exists which is unique, identifiable, and, except as otherwise provided in subdivisions (4), (5), and (6), unalterable;

 (2) the authoritative copy identifies the person asserting control as: